Senior couple embracing each other at home

 Unsecured medical loans

-Most medical loans are unsecured (like most personal loans), which means you don't need to pledge an asset that you own as a guarantee that you’ll repay the loan.
+Most medical loans are unsecured personal loans that don’t require collateral.
+That means you don't need to pledge something valuable that you own as a guarantee that you’ll repay the loan.
 Approval is based on your creditworthiness.

 Unsecured medical loans can come in a few different forms:

 • Personal loans.
-An unsecured personal loan allows you to borrow money for virtually any expense.
+An unsecured personal loan allows you to borrow money for just about any expense.
 Medical and dental care are two of the top reasons people get personal loans.

 • Personal line of credit.
-A personal line of credit works kind of like a credit card, in that you can borrow against it as needed.
+A personal line of credit works a bit like a credit card, in that you could borrow against it as needed.
 You'd then pay back what you borrowed, plus interest.

 Secured medical loans

-It’s possible to get a secured medical loan, or a loan where you’re borrowing against a valuable asset.
+It’s possible to get a secured medical loan or a loan, where you borrow against a valuable asset.
 The best example of a secured medical loan is a home equity loan or home equity line of credit (HELOC).
 Both let you borrow against your equity, which is the difference between what you owe on your home and what it's worth.
 You pledge your home as a guarantee that you’ll repay the loan.
-Because pledging your home lowers the risk for the lender, this type of loan can cost less than unsecured loans.
+Because pledging your home lowers the risk for the lender, this type of loan could cost less than unsecured loans.

 HELOCs are a little different from a home equity loan, and work like a line of credit or a credit card.
-So, instead of getting the entire loan in one lump sum, you can borrow against your credit line as needed.
+You’ll get a few years during which you can borrow, repay, and borrow more as often as you like, up to your limit.
 You’ll only pay interest on the amount you borrow.

-Getting a medical loan can help you cover your full cost of care.
+Getting a medical loan could help you cover your full cost of care.
 It helps to ask a few questions to decide if a medical loan is the right financing option.
 For example:

 • What kind of interest rates or loan terms could you qualify for?